-The Malleefowl is known to utilise the habitat present within the LSP area, however closer investigation into the likely range of this species indicates that the site is outside of both the historical range (records from 1800-1981) and current range (1981-1998), as identified by the National Malleefowl Recovery Team (2007).
+Although the EPBC Protected Matters database identifies Mallefowl as potentially occurring within the LSP area, a closer investigation into the likely range of this species indicated that the site is outside of both the historical range (records from 1800-1981) and current range (1981-1998) of Mallefowl, as identified by the National Mallee fowl Recovery Team (2007).
+It should also be noted that the fauna survey undertaken by Ecoscape (Australia) Pty Ltd in 2008 did not identify the existence of Mallefowl within the LSP area.